Welcome TourUsing Actions

 When you first view a newly created site, you will see a link to register your admin account.
 That's the first thing you are going to want to do with your new site.
 Logging in as the admin give you full access to all the actions on your site.
 And registering that account ensures someone else doesn't create that account first and start putting their own pages on your site!

-Once you are logged in with your admin account, you should see a long list of green links near the top of the page.
+Once you are logged in with your admin account, you should see a long list of small links near the top of the page.
 Those are some of your available actions.

 Common ActionsHere are some of the most basic actions in BoltWire, with a brief explanation of what each one does.
 To perform an action, just click the appropriate link from the list at the top of the page.